AtleSkaanes/Programming-notes/Javascript/Variables/Variables in JS.md

 | Var     | Old way to declare a variable, **is** supported in older browsers              | 1995 - 2015          |

 So if you want to declare a variable that you should be able to change, then use `let`, you can still use `var`, but the modern approach is to use `let`.
+This is useful for counters, arrays that can c
 Or if you want to have a variable that remains the same, and is unable to change, use `const`.
+This is usef